gitana/cloudcms-server/README.md

 CLOUDCMS_RUNTIME_RELEASE_ID
 CLOUDCMS_RUNTIME_BRANCH_ID

 A runtime.json file is written into each virtual host's content directory.
-It can be adjusted at runtime via an API call to:
+It can be adjusted at runtime via a POST call to:

-    /_runtime/migrate?host=<hostName>
+    /_runtime/migrate

-And the POST payload should be:
+And the JSON payload should be:

     {
         "branchId": "<newBranchId>",
         "releaseId": "<newReleaseId>",
         "cb": "<newCacheBusterValue>"
     }

+Only `branchId` is truly required.
+If `cb` is specified, it will be used, otherwise a new ID will be auto-generated.

 ### Other Environment Variables